Slingsby Aviation

 Slingsby Aviation was a British aircraft manufacturer based in Kirkbymoorside, North Yorkshire, England.
-The company was founded to design and build gliders and sailplanes.
+The company was founded to design and build gliders.
 From the early 1930s to around 1970 it built over 50% of all British club gliders and had success at national and international level competitions.
 It then produced some powered aircraft, notably the composite built Firefly trainer, before becoming a producer of specialised composite materials and components.

-The business is now known as Marshall Advanced Composites and produces composite parts for ships, submarines and aircraft.
-It is a subsidiary of Marshall of Cambridge.
+The business now operates as Slingsby Advanced Composites, part of Axvik Group AB (publ), a Swedish aerospace and defence company.
+It produces composite structures for ships, submarines, and aircraft.